dougeby/IntuneDocs/intune/windows-enrollment-status.md

 The Enrollment Status Page (ESP) displays installation information about Windows 10 devices (version 1803 and later) during initial device enrollment.
 For example:
 - when using [Windows Autopilot](https://docs.microsoft.com/windows/deployment/windows-autopilot/)
-- or any time a managed device is started for the first time after an Enrollment Status Page policy has been applied.
+- or anytime a managed device is started for the first time after an Enrollment Status Page policy has been applied.

 The Enrollment Status Page can help users understand the status of their device during device setup.
 You can create multiple Enrollment Status Page profiles and apply them to different groups that contain users.
 Profiles can be set to:
 - Show installation progress.